nais/doc/docs/deployment/troubleshooting.md

 ## Logs

 All deployments are logged to Kibana.
-You can get a direct link to your deployment logs from the `https://github.com/navikt/<YOUR_REPOSITORY>/deployments` page.
+You can get a direct link to your deployment logs from https://deploy.nais.io or the `https://github.com/navikt/<YOUR_REPOSITORY>/deployments` page.
 Click on the link that says _deployed_.

 This link is also printed in the console output.
 It looks like `https://deployment.prod-sbs.nais.io/logs?delivery_id=<UUID>&ts=<TIMESTAMP>`.